 Kids love to lend a helping hand when it comes to decorating the table with easy Thanksgiving crafts.
 These easy-to-make Thanksgiving crafts ideas keep the spirit of the season front and center for children of all ages (and help hungry kids stay occupied until dinner is on the table).
-From place cards to centerpieces, these easy Thanksgiving crafts for kids will get your home ready for the big day.
+With place cards, centerpieces, decor, and more, these easy Thanksgiving crafts for kids will get your home ready for the big day.

-Thanksgiving is a great season to celebrate what you and your kids are grateful for, and an easy way to do so is with a do-it-yourself daily thanks calendar.
-Attach mini crafts envelopes to a painted piece of foam core and insert in an inexpensive picture frame.
+Thanksgiving is a great time to celebrate what you and your kids are grateful for, and an easy way to do so is with a do-it-yourself daily thanks calendar.
+Attach mini crafts envelopes to a painted piece of foam core and place it in an inexpensive picture frame.
 Each day, have each family member write a note detailing what they are thankful for.
 Place in that day's envelope, then open the envelopes during Thanksgiving dinner.

 Ask kids to write down what they're thankful for on leaves cut from paper.
 Then place them in a scrapbook and continue the tradition next Thanksgiving.
 As the compilation grows, you'll have a time capsule of memories to look back on year after year.